Transfer of a registered training contract - statutory (sale of business or dissolution of a business partnership)

 However, if the purchaser or new owner

-The employer is a partnership that has dissolved, and 1 or more persons who were partners prior to dissolution will continue the business
+The employer is a partnership that has dissolved, and one or more persons who were partners prior to dissolution will continue the business

-ATF-041 Notification of change of ownership/statutory transfer form can be used.
+ATF-041 Notification of change of ownership/statutory transfer form can be used to provide this advice.

-Where the employer is in a business partnership, and the partnership dissolves, and there is no continuation of the business by any of the partners, the employer must advise their AASN provider or the department, by signed notice, within
+If the employer is in a business partnership which dissolves, and the business is not continued by any of the partners, the employer must advise their AASN provider or the department, by signed notice, within

-14 days and the training contract will be cancelled.
+14 days.
+The training contract will be cancelled.

 Advising the training organisation

-Where statutory transfer occurs, the new employer and the apprentice or trainee must advise the supervising registered training organisation, and arrange for a new training plan to be completed within
+- the new employer and the apprentice or trainee must advise the supervising registered training organisation about the transfer, and

 For further information